Bridget Maddison CBT

 2006 Joined Primary Care Mental Health Service in Worcestershire as a Gateway Worker.
 This involved, mental health reviews, using CBT approach interventions or signposting for other Services).

 With a growing interest in developing my therapy skills I completed the Postgraduate Diploma in CBT at the University of Birmingham in 2008-10.
-I am now in my 5th year as an Accredited member of the BABCP (British Association for Cognitive and Behavioural Psychotherapists).
-I continue to work with adults from 16 upwards within the NHS and privately.

 When I’m not working, I’m kept pretty busy with family, (I have 5 children, although 3 are grown up!), dogs and garden.
 I also enjoy getting out and about in our beautiful local countryside!